piotr-iohk/cardano-up/README.md

 > :warning: nssm requires administrator permissions to register Windows services, therefore you need to start your cmd as an administrator.

-By default cardano-up keeps all files at `$HOME/.cardano-up/` however this can be configured by editing `$HOME/.cardano-up/.cardano-up.json` directly or via `config` sub-command.
-One can check the contents of this internal config file by calling `$ cardano-up config`.
+There is also basic **session management** in cardano-up.
+In a single session you can have at most 1 node and 1 wallet for particular network.
+Because of the sessions you can quickly check details of your running components (like where are the log or database files or what ports are used) and you have some basic tools to monitor them (via `tail` and `ping` subcommands).

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](https://github.com/piotr-iohk/cardano-up/blob/master/LICENSE.txt).